This creamy and dreamy lemon curd recipe is the perfect dessert if you love all things tangy and lemony!

 Little Says Sweet and Tangy Like Lemon Curd

-Lemon is one of those wonderfully flavorful fruits that I just couldn't do without!
+Lemon is one of those wonderfully flavorful pieces of produce that I just couldn't do without!

-I adore lemon and all things lemon flavored, and use at least a little squeeze of this deliciously juicy and sour citrus fruit in all of my cooking, ranging from desserts, to dressings, to dips, to soups.
+I adore lemon and all things lemon flavored, and use at least a little squeeze of this delicious, juicy, and sour citrus fruit in all of my cooking ranging from desserts, to dressings, to dips, to soups.

-Its zippy presence simply brightens everything it's added to, and infuses it with something special!
+It's zippy presence simply brightens everything it's added to, and infuses it with something a little special!

 So it makes perfect sense to me that cool and tangy lemon curd—that smooth, velvety, and creamy dream of a sweet treat—would be a personal favorite of mine to whip up and indulge in, spoonful after rich spoonful.